DAK404/OpenSUSE-Setup-Scripts/README.md

 I would like to highlight 2 significant forks.

 1. N Shamsi's Fork: [https://github.com/n-shamsi/OpenSUSE-Setup-Scripts](https://github.com/n-shamsi/OpenSUSE-Setup-Scripts) - This is a modified version of the scripts for OpenSUSE Leap versions.
-2. Percy Panelo's Fork: [https://github.com/PercyPanleo/OpenSUSE-Setup-Scripts](https://github.com/PercyPanleo/OpenSUSE-Setup-Scripts) - This contains an alternative fix for Gigabyte sleep issues.
+2. Percy Panleo's Fork: [https://github.com/PercyPanleo/OpenSUSE-Setup-Scripts](https://github.com/PercyPanleo/OpenSUSE-Setup-Scripts) - This contains an alternative fix for Gigabyte sleep issues.
 If the version provided does not work as expected, please use Percy Panelo's version.

 A big thank you to you both for contributing to this project!